-In 2020, SBB achieved a significant reduction in its loan-to-value ratio.
-At the end of the period, our pro forma net debt, adjusted for cash inflows from properties that have been sold but not yet transferred, liquid financial assets and 12 months’ earnings divided by total capital, in accordance with S&P’s definition of the loan-to-value ratio, amounted to 45 percent.
-According to S&P’s loan-to-value definition, our reported adjusted net debt was 50 percent at the end of the year (see table on next page).
+In the first quarter of 2021, SBB strengthened its equity by SEK 5.8bn.
+Despite the completion of the SEK 10bn transaction to acquire Offentliga Hus from the stock exchange, there has been a significant reduction in the loan-to-value ratio compared with last year.
+At the end of the period, our pro forma net debt, adjusted for cash inflows from properties that have been sold but not yet transferred, liquid financial assets and 12 months’ earnings divided by total capital, in accordance with S&P’s definition of the loan-to-value ratio, amounted to 48 percent.
+According to S&P’s loan-to-value definition, our reported adjusted net debt was 51 percent at the end of the quarter, despite Offentliga Hus having been consolidated in its entirety.

-Based on the key ratios we have reported, we therefore have a strong BBB rating and have, according to our calculations, fulfilled the key ratios that are most important in securing a BBB+ rating.
-The finance policy and the Board’s clearly expressed ambition regarding the rating strengthen the ambition to achieve an A rating in the long term.
+On the reported key ratios, we therefore have a strong BBB rating.
+According to our calculations, we have, at the same time, fulfilled the key ratios most significant for a BBB+ rating.
+The finance policy and the Board’s clearly expressed ambition regarding the rating strengthen the ambition to achieve an A- rating in the long term.
 The quality of our assets, both in terms of the security of the rental flows and of their liquidity in the transaction market, has proven to be among Europe’s most secure in challenging times.
-We continue to raise our interest coverage ratio, which was a multiple of 4.1 at the end of the year.
-We have slightly more than SEK 70bn in unencumbered assets; cash balances, including liquidity from properties that have been sold but not yet transferred and financial assets of SEK 18.7bn, as well as available credit commitments of SEK 29.3bn.
+We continue to raise our interest coverage ratio, which was 4.8 times at the end of the quarter.
+We have slightly more than SEK 80bn in unencumbered assets; cash balances, including liquidity from properties that have been sold but not yet transferred and financial assets of SEK 21bn, as well as available credit commitments of SEK 9.0bn.

 Sustainability is the core of our business model